How To Write a Killer Application Resume for a Medical School

 Begin with your most recent activities.

-Keep your CV clean and simple.
+Keep your medical school CV clean and simple.
 Use bullet points and be consistent with the style of the resume.

 For normal texts, fonts should be 11-12 pixels.

-Try making your CV 1 page long and no more.
-Capture the attention of the admission committee with short and precise information.
+Try making your CV one page long and no more.
+Use short and precise information to capture the attention of the admission committee.

 Many of us aren’t professional designers, but it doesn’t mean that we can’t have resumes that look awesome!